NikhilMukraj/spiking-neural-networks/README.md

 - [ ] Simulation of psychiatric illness
 - [ ] Simulation of virtual medications
 - [ ] R-STDP based classifier
+  - Reward may need to be applied after a grace period so the model can converge on an answer first
   - [ ] Simple encoding of input
   - [ ] Modifying the bursting parameters to encode more information in input
     - [ ] Potentially having weights directly calculated/modified from bursting parameters